 Life Cycle - The males signal their interest to females by waving their pedipalps (short, sensory appendages near their mouths) in special patterns or banging them together.
 After mating, female wolf spiders lay several dozen or more eggs and wrap them in silk, creating an egg sac.
 Female wolf spiders carry their egg sacs attached to her spinnerets (silk making organs).
 If the female loses her egg sac, she will search for it.
 Females are known to be most aggressive when carrying their egg sacs.
 After hatching, spiderlings climb on their mother’s back and she carries them around for several days.
 The baby spiders, then migrate to new territories by the process of ballooning.
 (Spinning silk threads that catch a friendly breeze, carrying them away.)
 Male wolf spiders typically live for one year or less, while females can live for several years.

-Rick Vetter, a renowned research entomologist at the University of California, Riverside, states that as of this writing there has never been one single Brown Recluse spider bite verified in the State of California.
-This species of recluse spider is only found in the Midwest and South United States.
+Rick Vetter, a renowned research entomologist at the University of California, Riverside, stated not one single Brown Recluse spider has been ever verified in the State of California until Corky's Pest Control discovered one in 2012.
+Up until then the species of recluse spider was only found in the Midwest and South United States.
 There are other types of desert recluse spiders found in the southwest deserts and sometimes in urban areas and there are several other spider species often misidentified as the fearsome "Brown Recluse".
 There have also been numerous documented infectious and noninfectious conditions that produce wounds that have been initially misdiagnosed as brown recluse bites by medical professionals.

 Appearance: Black widow spiders are known for the females' unique appearance and tendency to eat their mates.
 They are considered the most venomous spiders in North America; however, their bite is rarely fatal to humans.
 Male and female black widows look different.
 Female black widows are about 1.5 inches long.
 The males are about half the size of females and are lighter in color, with red or pink spots on their backs.
 The females are the most distinctive, with shiny black bodies and a red hourglass-shaped marking on the underside of their round abdomen.
 An important characteristic of this spider is its comb foot.
 This comb, a row of strong, curved bristles is located on the hind pair of legs and is used to throw silk over captured prey.
 Black widow spiders eat other spiders and insects that get caught in their webs.
 The female spider hangs upside down from her web as she waits for her prey.
 By doing this she shows off her bright markings, which are a warning to predators that she is toxic.